spiffe/spiffe/standards/SPIFFE_Workload_API.md

 // The X509SVIDResponse message carries X.509-SVIDs and related information,
 // including a global CRL and list of bundles the workload is federated with. message X509SVIDResponse {
-    // A list of X509SVID messages, each of which includes a single
+    // Required.
+A list of X509SVID messages, each of which includes a single
-    // X.509-SVID, its private key, and the X.509 bundle for the Trust Domain. repeated X509SVID svids = 1;
+    // X.509-SVID, its private key, and the bundle for the trust domain. repeated X509SVID svids = 1;

-    // An ASN.1 DER encoded CRL.
-    repeated bytes crl = 2;
+    // Optional.
+An ASN.1 DER encoded CRL. repeated bytes crl = 2;

-    // CA certificate bundles belonging to foreign Trust Domains that the
+    // Optional.
+CA certificate bundles belonging to foreign trust domains that the
     // workload should trust, keyed by the SPIFFE ID of the foreign
     // domain.
 Bundles are ASN.1 DER encoded. map<string, bytes> federated_bundles = 3;
 }

 // The X509SVID message carries a single SVID and all associated
-// information, including X.509 bundle for the Trust Domain. message X509SVID {
+// information, including X.509 bundle for the trust domain. message X509SVID {
-    // The SPIFFE ID of the SVID in this entry string spiffe_id = 1;
+    // Required.
+The SPIFFE ID of the SVID in this entry string spiffe_id = 1;

-    // ASN.1 DER encoded certificate chain.
-MAY include intermediates,
+    // Required.
+ASN.1 DER encoded certificate chain.
+MAY include
-    // the leaf certificate (or SVID itself) MUST come first. bytes x509_svid = 2;
+    // intermediates, the leaf certificate (or SVID itself) MUST come first. bytes x509_svid = 2;

-    // ASN.1 DER encoded PKCS#8 private key.
+    // Required.
+ASN.1 DER encoded PKCS#8 private key.
 MUST be unencrypted. bytes x509_svid_key = 3;

-    // ASN.1 DER encoded X.509 bundle for the Trust Domain. bytes bundle = 4;
+    // Required.
+ASN.1 DER encoded X.509 bundle for the trust domain. bytes bundle = 4;
 }